paultrh/SEO/README.md

 ```
 $ python3 sujet2.py [path-to-file-to-analyze.txt]
 ```
-After launching this command, you will have to chose the size of the n-grams you desire.
+After launching this command, you will have to chose the number of the n-grams you want to keep.
 The results will be stored in a results.txt file at the root of project-2.

 ## Subject 3